Acellera/htmd/doc/source-parameterize/tutorial.rst

 The directory contains a folder for each fitted force field (`CGenFF` and `GAFF2`) with structure, topology, and parameters files.

-The quality of the parameters can be inspected by comparing rotamer energies.
-Several plots are provided in `plots`
+The quality of the parameters can be inspected by comparing rotatomer energies.
+For convenience, several plots are provided in `plots` subdirectory:
-subdirectory:

 .. image:: images/C1-C7-N1-H8.svg
     :align: center

-TODO! ``--seed``
+The fitting of dihedral parameters is global optimization problem.
+In some case, the fitting procedure may fail to find the global minimum.
+This problem can be rectified by changing the random number seed of the optimizer.
+The seed is set with `--seed` flag, i.e. `--seed 12345678`.